fuse-box/fuse-box/README.md

 __generator | Generic typescript helper
 __param | Generic typescript helper

-If you spot an error, or a missing helper, please, submit an issue, or a pull request.
-I you feel inpatient enough, you can always create your own plugin, based on this class [code](https://github.com/fuse-box/fuse-box/blob/master/src/plugins/TypeScriptHelpers.ts)
+If you spot an error or a missing helper, please, submit an issue, or a pull request.
+If you feel impatient enough, you can always create your own plugin, based on this class [code](https://github.com/fuse-box/fuse-box/blob/master/src/plugins/TypeScriptHelpers.ts)

 ### Using the plugin